tprasadtp/protonvpn-docker/README.md

 - `WatchdogSec` cannot be less than 20 seconds.
 - Default watchdog signal(`SIGABRT`) cannot be used with containers if you are using `--init` flag.
 You **MUST** set `WatchdogSignal=SIGTERM`.
 This is because both `tini` (docker) and `catatonit`(podman) do not forward this signal to their children.

+## systemd-resolved Split Horizon DNS

+- Split horizon DNS is only supported with `systemd-resolved` **AND** when **NOT** running in a container.
+- It depends on `systemd-resolved` to be up and running and `/etc/resolv.conf` to be in stub resolver mode. `nss-resolve` is buggy as most statically compiled programs (especially Go) may break DNS resolution for link specific domains.
+- It also requires you to specify routing domains and/or search domains for your **local/non-vpn** networks, via DHCP options or via `resolvectl`
+- By default script will set default routing domain on VPN interface.
+- Run the command below for status of routing domains.
+    ```bash
+    resolvectl status --no-pager
+    ```
+- You can disable this integration by setting environment variable `SKIP_DNS_CONFIG` to `1` or via `--skip-dns-config` CLI flag.

 ### Dependent units

 You can depend on this unit by adding **ALL** the properties below to `[Unit]` section in your dependent units.
 See [systemd.unit(5)][] for more info.